mkr-infinity/Windows-Activation-free/README.md

 # Windows-Pro-For-Free-Using-Server
 Windows 10/11 All Keys Activation For Free Using KMS Machine Or Automatic.

-[NOTE!]
+>[!NOTE]
-Please Read Before Proceeding 😇👇,
+>🗝️Please Read Before Proceeding 😇👇,
 These Methods Activate Your Windows To An Organisation KMS Server🗝️, You Are Ponting Your PC To A Public Server.
+>🗝️It Just Simulate Microsoft's Response 🙂.